The AI thinking partner for the texts you almost did not send.

 06 / FAQThree quick questions.

-How is this different from a habit tracker or to-do app?
+How is this different from a relationship app or coach app?

 When does it launch?